← Back

 Outcomes: The site was ready for release.
 We did this as soon as possible so that it could be indexed and be included in customers' search results.

 After a week or so, GA4 outputs showed that indeed, the vast majority of visitors browsed on mobile.
-Languages were more diverse than locations (vastly Thailand).
+Languages were more diverse than locations (location was mostly Thailand, languages were majoratively English but also Russian and Chinese).

 Customers came mostly directly but this has morphed over time and organic searches are now more common.
 Examination of common search terms showed that the site has risen from nowhere to appearing highly in Bing and Yandex for province-level searches.